classdojo/owrap/README.md

 }
 ```
 We can define control fields for any number of fields in an object, but parsing and interpreting these
 control fields ad-hoc can get messy.
-Instead, we can use a configured isnstance of owrap to easily resolve
+Instead, we can use a configured instance of owrap to easily resolve
 these objects.
+Owrap searches and resolves deeply nested fields too.

 ```javascript
 oWrap = require("owrap")();